However What’s Backpropagation, Actually? (Half 1) | by Matthew Chak | Feb, 2024

 from dataclasses import dataclass, discipline

-from typing import Listing
+from typing import Listing@dataclass

 class NeuralNetNode: